 If the database has not been entirely scanned, see "Scanning the Database" and scan all those tables that have missing or invalid scan results.

-The information presented in the Status area of the "Step 3: Resolve Migration Issues" section might contain a list of issues that must be resolved before you can start the actual conversion of the database content.
+This section shows the list of issues that must be resolved before you can start the actual conversion of the database content.
 Click the plus icon to the left of the text "Unresolved convertibility issues found" to see the issues.
 The issues are classified as warnings and blocking issues.

 Warnings, marked with a yellow color, describe features and configuration details of the database that might cause problems during conversion in some situations and not cause any problems in other situations.
 The DMU is not able to automatically analyze the probability of these problems to arise.
 Some warnings describe configuration details of the database that might decrease the performance of the database conversion, but which the DMU cannot change itself because of the possible side effects.
 You might see the following warnings: